toobstar/toobstar.github.io/content/posts/2023-10-09_timesheets.md

 #### No task is an island

 Similar to the challenges of categorisation, most modern work depends on collaboration and team work.
 A good assessment of costs should account for meetings, work done in groups, training, reporting and all the other elements that make up a high-performing work environment.
-Which is to say a time-sheeting output should not punish team work or helping others such that individual performance appears compromised.
+Which is to say a time-sheeting output should not punish teamwork or helping others such that individual performance appears compromised.

 ## Summary

 Overall the challenges of time-sheets are many.
 They require significant buy-in to get up and running and continuous effort to maintain and monitor.
-Care should be taken before embarking on such an initiative and where possible consider opportunities to automate data-collection to avoid the perils of human error.
+Care should be taken before embarking on such an initiative and where possible consider opportunities to automate data-collection to avoid the inevitability of human error and lack of enthusiam over time.